antonyvo12/RecruitingHR/README.md

 # RecruitingHR
-Projects for Talent Acquisition and HR and Project Management Roles
+Projects for Talent Acquisition, Human Resources, and Consulting